About College Completion

 This microsite is a tool to help you navigate a complex subject: which colleges do the best job of graduating their students.
 You can also benchmark institutions against their peers and find all the numbers you need to figure out why some colleges succeed while others fail.
 The site also offers plenty of links to resources for more information, as well as past and current news coverage of this topic.

-A team of reporters, editors, designers, and technology developers at The Chronicle were responsible for this site.
+A team of reporters, editors, designers, and technology developers at The Chronicle first built this site in March 2012.
+It was updated with new data in February 2015.
 The core team included Kimler Corey, Josh Keller, Brian O’Leary, and Alex Richards.
 The project was led by Ron Coddington and Scott Smallwood.
 We were also guided throughout the process by a board of advisers.
 We would like to thank them for their service and advice: MaryAnn Baenninger, president, College of Saint Benedict; John Cavanaugh, chancellor, Pennsylvania State System of Higher Education; Bryon L. Grigsby, senior vice president and vice president for academic affairs, Shenandoah University; Rob Johnstone, dean of planning and research at Skyline College; Tod Massa, director of policy research and data warehousing at the State Council of Higher Education for Virginia; Patrick Perry, vice chancellor, California Community Colleges; Vincent Tinto, distinguished university professor of education, Syracuse University.

 We look forward to hearing your feedback and suggestions.